standardshub/markdown_guidelines/content/en/md2html-setup.md

 * `copyrightDate`:         the copyright date now is defined by this property
 * `logo`:                          this allows each document to have its own logo
 * `watermark`:               this property inserts a watermark inside of the PDF.
 Possible values are: "DRAFT",  "CANDIDATE", "HISTORIC", "DEPRECATED", "PRE-APPROVED", "APPROVED".

+<alert>In MD2HTML v2.0, the `License.md` contains the license defined for that particular document.
+It can be inserted at front of the list of files or at the botoom.</alert>